Princeton-Robot-Planning-and-Learning/prbench/docs/envs/DynObstruction2D-o0.md

 ### Rewards
-A penalty of -1.0 is given at every time step until termination, which occurs when the target block is "on" the target surface.
-The definition of "on" is implemented using physics-based collision detection:
+A penalty of -1.0 is given at every time step until termination, which occurs when the target block is completely "on" the target surface.

+**Termination Condition**: The episode terminates when the target block is successfully placed on the target surface.
+The "on" condition requires that the bottom vertices of the target block are within the bounds of the target surface, accounting for physics-based positioning.

+The definition of "on" is implemented using geometric collision detection:
 ```python
 def is_on(
     state: ObjectCentricState,